The Disadvantages of Buying a New Car

-If you really want to make this a “December (or November) to Remember,” don’t buy a car.
-Despite the seasonal sales pitch by Lexus and other car dealers to take advantage of some of the best pricing of the year, the disadvantages of owning a car should continue to keep you far away from automobile showrooms this holiday season.
+Despite the seasonal sales pitches by car dealers to take advantage of some of the best pricing of the year, the disadvantages of owning a car should continue to keep you far away from automobile showrooms.

 A new car is a rapidly depreciating asset

 Although you’ve probably heard this warning more times than your favorite yuletide carol, the moment you drive your new car off the dealer’s lot, it loses value.
 It’s true.
 On average, a car loses between 15 percent and 25 percent of its value each year for the first five years.
 Imagine if after you were handed the keys to your new house and your real agent told you that the $200,000 home you bought on Monday was worth only $170,000 (15% of $200,000) on Tuesday.
 And in year two, it would be worth even less, $144,500 (15% of $170,000).
 You wouldn’t stand for it, but for some reason, millions of car-buying customers do.

 It gets worse.
 Let’s say, on your $32,000 car, you put down 20 percent ($6,400) and financed the other 80 percent ($25,600) over four years at 5 percent.
 Your monthly payments for the next 48 months would be $589 (the figure will vary slightly depending on the calculator you use).
 Now imagine, maybe 24 payments in, your car has lost its new-car smell and special glow and sports some minor dings and scratches, including a little wheel rash on your front rims.
 Your once-hot romance with your car has cooled considerably, but for the next two years, you’re still on the hook for nearly $600 each month.

 Money squandered on a car siphons money away from other investments